April 13, 2023

 You give your employees complete ownership over their health coverage and savings choices.

-Employees can even add extras to their health insurance plans to adapt for newborns or existing children.
+Your employees can even add extras to their health insurance plans to adapt for newborns or existing children.

 It’s the perfect choice to boost your employee benefits.

 So why not add your team to Kota and get them covered?
-It only takes 10 minutes!

 Article written by